agra-uni-bremen/stack-usage-db/README.md

 ## Motivation

-Recont versions of GCC allow generating per-function stack usage information using the `-fstack-usage` compiler flag.
+Recent versions of GCC allow generating per-function stack usage information using the `-fstack-usage` compiler flag.
 Unfortunately, gcc stores this information on a per compilation-unit basis.
-This creates issue if one considers a linked ELF file and wants to determine the stack usage of a given function symbol in this ELF file.
-As an example, static function may be declared with the same name across different compilation units.
+This creates issues if one considers a linked ELF file and wants to determine the stack usage of a given function symbol in this ELF file.
+For example, static function may be declared with the same name across different compilation units.